IBM/opensource-ai-workshop/docs/lab-4/README.md

 Format of the `qna.yaml`:

-- `version`: The chache verion of the qna.yaml file, this is the format of the file used for SDG.
+- `version`: The cache version of the qna.yaml file, this is the format of the file used for SDG.
 The value must be the number 3.
 - `created_by`: Your GitHub username.
 - `domain`: Specify the category of the knowledge.
 - `seed_examples`: A collection of key/value entries.